Minions: The Rise of Gru: Critical response

 Peter Travers of ABC News stated: "Director Kyle Balda creates a traffic jam of chases and collisions with the Vicious Six morphing into giant animals, including dragons, tigers and monkeys.
 It's all too much and too ditzy.
 But would you want it any other way?".
 The Associated Presss Jake Coyle scored the film two-and-a-half stars out of four and ended his review, "If anything, the Minion craze has proven the timeless versatility of the googly-eyed henchmen—a cartoon concoction of childlike slapstick simplicity and eminent pliability.
 It's enough to make you curious to imagine the Minions in subsequent decades—on Wall Street in the '80s, maybe, or head banging at a Nirvana concert in 1990s Seattle."

 Peter Bradshaw from The Guardian rated the film two stars out of five, writing that "the plot is perfunctory and it runs on the faintest of fumes".
 Bilge Ebiri from Vulture gave the film a negative review, writing that "it looks nice, the kids will enjoy it, and, at 87 minutes, it all goes down relatively smoothly—but it's not quite smart enough to be as stupid as it wants to be."
 Los Angeles Timess Katie Walsh, in a negative review, wrote: "These references, and the relentless assault of '70s needle drops, are fun, to a point, but the movie itself is 87 minutes of pure chaos, a hallucinatory, cacophonous fever dream of nonsensical subplots and Minion gibberish."

+In a 2026 interview, Pierre Coffin, who provides the voices of the Minions, stated of the film, "I don't necessarily like it and it's strange to me."